Macroeconomic Equilibrium Monetarists vs Keynesians

 4/23/20253 min read

-Imagine you’re at a music festival.
-The crowd’s buzzing (aggregate demand), the performers are ready (aggregate supply), and everything's flowing just right - that’s macroeconomic equilibrium.
+Imagine you were at Glastonbury Festival music festival last summer.
+The crowd was buzzing (aggregate demand), the performers were ready (aggregate supply), and everything was flowing just right - that’s macroeconomic equilibrium.
 But what if too many people show up and the sound system can’t cope?
 Or worse, no one shows up and the headline act plays to a field of sheep?
-Welcome to the wild world of macroeconomic imbalance.
+Let's go through the world of macroeconomic imbalance.

 At its core, macroeconomic equilibrium happens when aggregate demand (AD) = aggregate supply (AS) - like two perfectly matched dance partners.
 This can occur in the short run or the long run, and how it happens depends on whether you follow the Monetarist or the Keynesian school of thought.